MrJSwotinsky/AP_Computer_Science_Principles/Unit_2_Intro_to_CMU_Graphics/Lessons/2024_11_4_Emoji_Project_Presentations.md

 **SUCCESS CRITERIA:**
 - [ ] I gave feedback to at least three people during the gallery walk.
-- [ ] I reflected thoughtfully on my own work.
+- [ ] My exit ticket responses demonstrate that I have reflected thoughtfully on my own work.

 <table>
   <tr>